 4. Type in the Details

-Now that you have selected the colors and fonts, start typing in the necessary details.
+Now that you have selected the colors and fonts start typing in the necessary details.
 For a business letterhead to serve its purpose, it needs to have the company’s name, address, and contact details.
 You may also include your company’s tagline if you want to.
-In entering the details, it would be helpful if you use a hierarchy in your design.
+In entering the circumstances, it would be helpful if you use a hierarchy in your design.
 This means that the most important information should be positioned in a way that would be accessible to the readers.